tasnia25ahmed/AccessiCheck/README.md

 🚀 AccessiCheck - AI Accessibility Scanner
+A hackathon-built, AI-powered accessibility scanner that analyzes PDFs, images, and HTML for compliance with AODA and WCAG 2.1 AA.

+Built during an 8‑hour "Vibe the Code hackathon" by MLH

 AccessiCheck is an AI-powered accessibility tool that analyzes PDFs, images, and HTML for compliance with AODA (Accessibility for Ontarians with Disabilities Act) and WCAG 2.1 AA standards.

 It doesn’t just identify accessibility issues—it also gives you: